PaasmerIoT/cloud-SDK-IOS/README.md

 - Go to compile sources
     and add all the .swift files in Paasmerfiles folder to project workspace

-Now iOS-cloud-SDK is ready to use.
+Now cloud-SDK-iOS is ready to use.